 You could make copies of the different parts of the story and put them in envelopes with the ‘address’ of where you have to be to share this part of the story together.
 Introduce the concept to your family and invite them to think of when you might be able to share each part of the story.
 Don’t worry about reading it in order.
 As long as you’re all vaguely families with the overall story, ask someone to do a quick recap of what’s happened so far and plunge into the story.

-You could choose 2 or 3 of these and give the envelopes to families to do together during the week running up to Easter.
+You could choose 2 or 3 of these and give the envelopes to families to do together during the weeks and weekends running up to Easter.

 I’d recommend using the Contemporary English Version of the Bible (CEV) for children 4+ as it reads out loud really nicely, which is what you’ll be doing with it.

 Here are my ideas, maybe you could come up with some of your own!

 - Re-tell the story of Jesus eating Passover with his friends (Matthew 26:17-30) over a meal.

 - Re-tell the story of Jesus’ arrest (John 18:1-11) in a garden or park or outside area.

 - Re-tell the story of Peter denying Jesus (Matthew 26:69-75) in a yard, courtyard or patio area, or near some chickens or other birds.

 - Re-tell the story of Jesus’ burial and resurrection (Matthew 27:57-66; 28:1-10) in or near a graveyard or near some caves or rocks.